adel-taleb/Outliers_detection/README.md

 - **AutoEncoder:** A neural network model trained to reconstruct input data.
 Anomalies are identified based on reconstruction errors, with higher errors indicating potential outliers that deviate from typical patterns.
 - **Variational AutoEncoder (VAE):** An extension of the AutoEncoder that introduces a probabilistic element, allowing the model to learn a latent space representation.
 The VAE is useful for capturing complex patterns and identifying outliers that do not fit within the learned distribution.
 - **Isolation Forest:** An ensemble method that isolates data points by randomly partitioning the data space.
 Points that require fewer splits to be isolated are considered anomalies.
 It is effective for high-dimensional data and captures outliers based on their isolation.

-## Key Components
-Outlier Detection: Implements different models to identify outliers in the dataset.
-Distribution Shift Scoring: Provides a scoring mechanism to measure deviations from the training distribution.
-API: Built with FastAPI to serve the models for real-time predictions.
-Docker: The API is containerized for easier deployment and reproducibility.

 ## Repository Structure
 The updated structure of this branch includes: